The best dummies for soothing your baby: Tried and tested by parents and babies

 The MAM Night Soother is accepted by 94 percent of babies, so if you're a parent who likes the security of stats in decision-making, this is comforting news!

-Like other MAM soothers, the Night Soother has been designed in cooperation with paediatricians and orthodontists and has a soft silicone teat.
-Named for its glow-in-the-dark feature, it glows brightly at night, making it easy for any parent to find in the dark without disturbing their little one.
+The tried and tested reviews are overwhelmingly positive - including this one from our own M&B tester, Charlotte: "First time using this product my little boy took to it straight away.
+Looked comfortable and did not leave any marks on his skin.
+It allowed some time to catch up on chores whilst he napped peacefully whilst sucking his dummy."
+Like other MAM soothers, the Night Soother has been designed alongside paediatricians and orthodontists and has a soft silicone teat.
+Named after its glow-in-the-dark feature, it glows brightly at night, making it easy for any parent to find in the dark without disturbing their little one.
 All our testers noted how easy it was to keep clean and sterilise using the box.

 Read the full MAM Night Soother review.